 With the Heritage Grants deadline approaching on March 21, many applicants are thinking about how to best position their applications for success.
-Keeping in mind MHC’s process and audience for your application can help avoid unnecessary work.
+Keeping in mind MH’s process and audience for your application can help avoid unnecessary work.

 One challenge of writing a strong grant proposal is to describe the significance and details of your project using a limited number of words.
 When developing a project idea into a draft proposal, it can be easy to explore connected ideas and possible topics, locations, themes, and how various pieces might fit together.
 But for the final application, you will need to focus on your project’s specifics and narrow them down into one project with a coherent focus that addresses the Heritage Grants Program’s theme of exploring ethic and racial history in Michigan.
 To do so, here are some things to keep in mind:

-- The audience for your application is MHC’s grant review committee and advisory group.
+- The audience for your application is MH’s grant review committee and advisory group.
 Last year, they read 75 Heritage Grant applications.
 That’s a lot of reading!
 Thinking strategically about how to present your proposal in a concise but effective way is crucially important.

 - Get to the point quickly.
 To shorten your proposal, focus on the project’s most important components: the content for which you are requesting funding.